0xPolygon/polygon-cli/README.md

 polycli monitor https://polygon-rpc.com
 ```

+If you're experiencing missing blocks, try adjusting the `--batch-size` and
+`--interval` flags so that you poll for more blocks or more frequently.

 # Nodekey

 The `nodekey` command is still in progress, but the idea is to have a